martinkovacs/wynncraft-python/README.md

 # wynncraft-python
-A wrapper for the Wynncraft API, with local caching.
+A simple wrapper for the Wynncraft API, with caching.

 # Install
 Requires at least python 3.6